oicr-gsi/sampuru/docs/deliverables-portal.md

 This extension hasn't currently been tested robustly given the lack of data issue with the table.
 To my understanding, as a next step, the bootstrapTable function in `html.ts` should be modified to take an additional parameter, which would be a boolean named editable.
 ## Next Steps
+The following are the next steps needed to complete this ticket and finish building the portal:
-In terms of next steps for this portal, the main priority would be to get a skeleton outline of the table populated with data from the /deliverables endpoint.
+1. The main priority would be to get a skeleton outline of the table populated with data from the /deliverables endpoint.
 This is a current limitation as there seems to be an issue with the format of the data (the table can be populated with dummy data, which indicates that there is an issue with the data from the endpoint).
+2. Once the table has been populated with deliverables data, the editable-table extension would need to be tested by adding an 'editable' parameter to the bootstrapTable function in `html.ts`
+3. Another feature that needs to be added is the dropdown columns for the projectID and caseID columns.
+These resources may be helpful in achieving that: https://getbootstrap.com/docs/4.1/components/dropdowns/, https://bootstrap-table.com/docs/api/table-options/
+4. The next step would be to create a 'Submit' or 'Save Changes' button, and this button would need to be hooked up to the backend for the user to POST their changes to `/update_deliverables`.